Subject (Course): The Asia-Pacific Economic Cooperation (APEC). Syllabus:

 international trade has grown 395%.

-The Asia-Pacific Economic Cooperation has three official observers organisations: the Association of Southeast Asian Nations Secretariat, the Pacific Economic Cooperation Council (PEEC) and the
+The Asia-Pacific Economic Cooperation has three official observers organisations: the Association of Southeast Asian Nations Secretariat, the Pacific Economic Cooperation Council and the Pacific Islands Forum Secretariat.

-economies and considerably increasing International trade).
+economies and considerably increasing international trade.

 - International Business facilitation

-- Economic and Technical Cooperation
+- Economic and technical cooperation

-As a consequence, intra-APEC © trade of product (exports and imports)
+As a consequence, intra-APEC trade of product (exports and imports)

-has grown from USD 1.7 trillion in 1989 to USD 8.44 trillion - an average increase of 8.5% per year; and International trade of product within the region accounted for 67% of the total
+has grown from USD 1.7 trillion in 1989 to USD 8.44 trillion - an average increase of 8.5% per year; and international trade of product within the region accounted for 67% of the total

-external trade of APEC of products in 2007.
+external trade of the APEC products.